Snow & Ice Slip and Fall

 Michigan Snow & Ice Slip and Fall Claims

 Michigan winters are brutal, and snow and ice create some of the most dangerous conditions on commercial and residential properties throughout the state.
 When property owners, landlords, and businesses fail to clear ice and snow from walkways, parking lots, stairs, and entrances, they put every visitor at risk of a serious fall.
-At Koussan Law, we have a proven track record of holding negligent property owners accountable for winter slip and fall injuries — including one of the largest recorded slip and fall settlements in Michigan history.
+At Koussan Law, we have a proven track record of holding negligent property owners accountable for winter slip and fall injuries — including a $6,000,000 settlement in a slip and fall case, one of the largest recorded slip/trip and fall settlements in Michigan history.

 Michigan's Open and Obvious Doctrine

-One of the biggest challenges in Michigan snow and ice cases is the "open and obvious" doctrine.
-Under this defense, property owners argue that the ice or snow was visible and that a reasonable person should have avoided it.
+One of the biggest challenges in Michigan snow and ice cases is the "open and obvious" doctrine under MCL § 600.2949a.
+Property owners argue that the ice or snow was visible and that a reasonable person should have avoided it.
 However, Michigan courts have recognized important exceptions: when a hazard is "effectively unavoidable" — meaning there is no safe alternative path — or when "special aspects" make the condition unreasonably dangerous, such as black ice that is invisible to the naked eye.
-We know how to overcome the open and obvious defense by establishing these exceptions with evidence.
+The Michigan Supreme Court's decisions in Lugo v.
+Ameritech Corp. and subsequent cases have shaped how these exceptions apply.
+We know how to overcome the open and obvious defense by establishing these exceptions through surveillance footage, weather data, witness testimony, and expert analysis.

 Common Snow and Ice Fall Injuries

-Falls on ice often produce serious injuries: hip fractures (especially in older adults), wrist and arm fractures from bracing during a fall, traumatic brain injuries from hitting the head on pavement, back and spinal injuries, and knee injuries including torn ligaments.
+Falls on ice often produce serious injuries: hip fractures (especially in older adults), wrist and arm fractures from bracing during a fall, traumatic brain injuries from hitting pavement, back and spinal injuries, and knee injuries including torn ligaments.
 These injuries can require surgery, extensive rehabilitation, and may cause permanent limitations.
+Michigan's three-year statute of limitations under MCL § 600.5805(2) applies to most slip and fall claims, but the 120-day governmental notice requirement is the real deadline that catches people off guard.

-If you've been hurt in a snow or ice fall on someone else's property in Michigan, call Koussan Law at (313) 800-0000.
+If you've been hurt in a snow or ice fall on someone else's property in Michigan, call Koussan Law at (313) 800-0000 for a free consultation.
+You can also use our free case calculator to estimate what your winter slip and fall claim may be worth.